Henry Macintosh

 Henry Maitland Macintosh (10 June 1892 – 26 July 1918) was a Scottish track and field athlete and winner of gold medal in 4 × 100 metres relay at the 1912 Summer Olympics.

 Macintosh was born in Kelso and educated at Glenalmond College and Corpus Christi College, Cambridge.
-A sprinter, at the Stockholm Olympic Games he was eliminated in the first round of the 100 metres and did not finish in the semi-final of the 200 metres.
-As the second leg in the British 4 × 100 m relay team, he won a gold medal, in spite of finishing second after United States in the semifinal.
+A sprinter, at the Stockholm Olympic Games, he was eliminated in the first round of the 100 metres and did not finish in the semi-final of the 200 metres.
+He won a gold medal in the second leg in the British 4 × 100 m relay team despite finishing second after the United States in the semifinal.
 The United States was later disqualified for a fault in passing the baton – the same mistake was made in the final by the world record holder and main favourite German team.

-In 1913, Macintosh served as president of the Cambridge University Athletics Club, won the Scottish title, and equaled the British record over 100 yards.
-He ran his last competition in 1914 and left to South Africa.
-After the start of World War I he was commissioned into the Argyll and Sutherland Highlanders.
-He died as a captain at age 26, from wounds.
+In 1913, Macintosh served as president of the Cambridge University Athletics Club, won the Scottish title, and equalled the British record for over 100 yards.
+He ran his last competition in 1914 and left for South Africa.
+After the start of World War I, he was commissioned into the Argyll and Sutherland Highlanders.
+He died as a captain at age 26 from wounds.
 He was buried in Senlis French National Cemetery.